 What Has More Nutrition, Seed Leaves or True Leaves?

 I have no idea.
-I think there is so little difference between the two, especially for the amount of kale microgreens we will eat, that it’s a wash.
+There is so little difference between the two, especially for the number of kale microgreens we will eat, that it’s a wash.

 The health benefits of kale microgreens are well documented.

 Kale microgreens have concentrated levels of vitamin A, vitamin B6, vitamin C, vitamin E, and vitamin K and calcium, iron, magnesium, potassium, and phytonutrients, including polyphenols, glucosinolates, flavonol compounds, and carotenoid antioxidants to help the immune system.

 Click the link to read an article I published on kale microgreen nutrition.